-To change user’s role go to project management page and select desired task.
-The edit panel will be displayed on the right of the screen, with the “People who have access” section.
-Find desired user and click on the currently assigned role’s name.
+To change user’s role go to project management page and select the desired task.
+The edit panel will be displayed on the right of the screen, with the “People ” section.
+Find the desired user and click on the currently assigned role’s name.

-Then, simply select new role from the list.
+Then, simply select a new role from the list.
 You’re done!

 Global time tracking roles

-In disregard to roles which are assigned for users on a specific project or task, there are two special roles which system’s administrator can assign to each user.
+In disregard to roles which are assigned to users on a specific project or task, there are two special roles which system’s administrator can assign to each user.

 Time Tracking Administrator